CodeStory/fluent-http/README.md

 To overcome this limitation, fluent-http can be configured with `Resource classes` instead of simple lambdas.

-- The simpler syntax (`lambdas`) is very easy to read but comes with limitaions.
+- The simpler syntax (`lambdas`) is very easy to read but comes with limitations.
 - The more complex syntax (`Resource classes`) has no such limitation and is very natural to people used to `Spring MVC` or `Jersey`.